 Number eight is the enchanting Jade.
 Jade and I tried to meet several times over the course of a few weeks so when we finally were able to get together, I was STOKED.

-I knew that she’d be a beautiful subject to capture and I was right–the camera loved her!
+I knew that she’d be a beautiful subject to capture.
 In 2016 she faced the tragedy of losing her mother, but through that pain she learned to live life to the fullest, in the now, to keep from putting things off.
 She spent much of this past year growing and bettering herself to become the best she can be.
 Travel has helped in that growth, and though she misses her mom every day, she can find peace in knowing that she would be proud of the woman she’s become.
 Jade is currently finishing her last semester as a biology major at Wheeling Jesuit University.

 Sarah comes in at number nine in this series.
 We met one another through Jade, and I couldn’t be happier to know her; she is such a kindhearted, thoughtful soul.